 My Calling is Your Calling

 Our True Nature is our divine, unlimited, innocent self.
-For most of my life, childhood wounds served as a veil that seemingly blocked out my True Nature, like the raised hand that screens out the sun.
+For most of my life, childhood wounds served as a veil that seemingly blocked out my True Nature, like the raised hand that can screen out the entire sun.